Magwe F.C.

 Magwe Football Club (မကွေးဘောလုံးအသင်း) is a Myanmar Professional football club, based at Magwe, Myanmar.
 The club represents the Magway Region of Central Myanmar.
 At the founded time, the name of club is Magway Football Club.
 In 2012, the club was renamed the name as Magwe Football Club.

 History

-The club was founded in 2009 as Magway Football Club by Htun Myint Naing, Managing Director of Asia World Co., Ltd., and is one of the eight founding members of the Myanmar National League.
+The club was founded in 2009 as Magway Football Club by Htun Myint Naing, managing director of Asia World Co., Ltd., and is one of the eight founding members of the Myanmar National League.
 In 2012 the club was renamed Magwe Football Club.
-The club won their first title in 2016, defeating Yangon United in the MFF Cup, qualifying for the AFC Cup as a result.
+The club won their first title in 2016, defeating Yangon United in the MFF Cup, qualifying for the 2017 AFC Cup as a result.
+The club were placed in Group F with Malaysian champions, Johor Darul Ta'zim, Philippines club, Global FC and Cambodian side, Boeung Ket Angkor.